raacker/raacker.github.io/_posts/2022-04-21-swift-note-types-basics.md

 }

 let canIStoreStruct: AnyObject = MyStruct()
-// error: MyPlayground.playground:1:2: error: value of type 'MyStruct' expected to be instance of class or class-constrained type
+// error: value of type 'MyStruct' expected to be instance of class or class-constrained type
 // let canI: AnyObject = MyStruct()
 //                       ^~~~~~~~~~
 //                                  as AnyObject